 Blackpool Sixth is an inclusive, caring, supportive and aspirational college as confirmed by Ofsted during our most recent inspection.
-"Students find The Blackpool Sixth Form College a truly aspirational place to learn."
 Students achieve outstanding success due to the quality of our teaching, learning and support, our high expectations, strong core values and dedicated staff who go above and beyond for our students.
 This, combined with the invaluable support from parents and carers, make it a perfect environment for all our students to thrive and succeed.